Introduction

 Attempting to Console Romeo

-Friar Lawrence attempts to console Romeo offering a more pragmatic view of the situation.
+Friar Lawrence attempts to console Romeo by offering a more pragmatic view of the situation.
 He tries to shift Romeo’s perspective from one of despair to one of cautious optimism.

 Offering Practical Advice